This post is part of my ongoing Reader Questions Series.

 Your taste buds are adjusting after eating an unnatural diet for so long.
 It’s understandable that “normal” whole foods taste less than desirable.

-Don’t expect a whole food substitution to taste exactly like it’s original.
+Don’t expect a whole food substitution to taste exactly like its original.
 For example, take a plant-based mac & cheese.
 Expect it to taste a little different, but different can still be satisfying.
 I can tell you from experience, it’s also very satisfying to know that what you eat is also good for you.

 YOUR CHANGING TASTEBUDS

-From your question, it appears that you both aren’t used to eating healthy new plant-based foods such as tofu, seitan, couscous, quinoa and the rest.
+From your question, it appears that you both aren’t used to eating healthy new plant-based foods such as tofu, seitan, couscous, quinoa, and the rest.
 However, I wouldn’t give up on vegan cookbooks just yet.
 You’ll want to keep experimenting with recipes and becoming exposed to these new ways of eating to see what you do like.

 Remember that a plain ol’ piece of boiled skinless chicken isn’t all that interesting either.
 It takes some sprucing up to make it more palatable.
 It’s the same with plain tofu or plain brown rice.

 I would guess that dinner is the most difficult meal for you.
 When you’re looking for recipes, try to find those that are popular and have good ratings, as these will likely be delicious and satisfying.
-Here’s a link to my top 12 whole food plant-based recipes.
+Here’s a link to my top 12 whole-food plant-based recipes.

 Cheese can be one of the hardest foods to give up because it actually has a touch of opioid-type molecules that keep us wanting more.
 Just say ‘no’ to the dairy aisle!
-I’m proud to say that I can walk right by the cheese case now.
+I’m proud to say I can walk right by the cheese case now.
 There are some pretty decent vegan cheeses on the market that might help you make the transition.
 Treeline, while pretty expensive, is a good one made with cashews and without added fat.
 Or you could try Miyoko’s line of cheeses which are tasty.
 Just keep in mind that they are made with coconut oil so these are better as a once-in-a-while treat.

 Think about recipes that you love with meat.
 Can any of them work by just removing the meat and dairy?
 Often these dishes can still be quite satisfying even without meat or dairy.
-Think chilies, pasta, burritos, tacos, soups, stews, hearty salads with grains or beans.
+Think chilies, pasta, burritos, tacos, soups, stews, and hearty salads with grains or beans.

-I don’t use oil or any vegan butter to sauté food because I find that water, stock or a little wine works quite well.
+I don’t use oil or any vegan butter to sauté food because I find that water, stock, or a little wine works quite well.
 I remember my “why,” and oil is unwanted calories and contributes to heart disease.
 Check out my article “Cooking Without Oil.”

 Thankfully there are many plant-based substitutions for unhealthy foods these days.
 And, yes, as I mentioned, they don’t always taste like the originals, but they’re still good.
 For example, I have a Spinach Artichoke Dip made with potato, cashews, some nutritional yeast, and other flavorings – it was a huge hit at a holiday party this past year.
 Gone is the sour cream, cheese, and mayonnaise that makes this recipe downright dangerous.
 But I can enjoy eating this and feel really good that I’m doing the best for my health.